-A profile of each of the Directors is on pages 43 - 44 of this report.
+A profile of each of the Directors is on pages 39-40 of this report.
 The profiles include information on the year of appointment, skills, experience and background of each Director.

-Tim Goodacre is the Independent Chairman of Scales.
-Nick Harris, Mark Hutton and Alan Isaac are Independent Directors.
-Weiyong Wang is the CEO, and a Director, of China Resources Ng Fung Limited, holder of a 15.3% shareholding in the Company.
-Carol Chen is an Alternate Director for Weiyong Wang.
-Mr Wang and Ms Chen are non-executive Directors.
+Tim Goodacre is the Independent Chair of Scales.
+Nick Harris, Mark Hutton, Alan Isaac and Nadine Tunley are Independent Directors.
+Tomakin Lai is the Vice President, Chief Financial Officer and Company Secretary of China Resources Enterprise, Limited, the parent company of China Resources Ng Fung Limited, holder of a 15.24% shareholding in the Company.
+Mr Lai is a non-executive Director.